MultiSafepay/docs/content/payment-methods/monizze.md

 ### Ready-made integrations

-You can integrate Monizze as a generic gateway in several of our ready-made integrations.
+You can add Monizze [gateway ID](/reference/gateway-ids) using a generic gateway in several of our ready-made integrations.

 <details id="supported-ready-made-integrations">
-<summary>Supported ready-made integrations</summary>
+<summary>Supported in:</summary>
 <br>

 - [Craft Commerce](/docs/craft-commerce)